kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 #### Alpha

-- This KEP will reuse the `GenericWorkload` feature flag to enable the `PodGroup` API.
+- This KEP will reuse the `GenericWorkload` feature flag to enable the `PodGroup` API
+- Add `PodGroup` API with the validation
+- kube-scheduler implementation is switched to be based on PodGroup API
-- API tests for `PodGroup` API are added and passing
+- e2e tests for `PodGroup` are added and passing.
+These tests will be promoted to conformance tests later
-- kube-scheduler implements the `PodGroup` API

 #### Beta

-- Workload and `PodGroup` APIs are able to get integrated with true workload[^1] controllers
+- Both `Workload` and `PodGroup` APIs are integrated (alpha) with at least one true workload[^1] controller
+- A deletion protection mechanism is implemented for `PodGroup` objects amd finalizer is added to the API.
-- e2e tests for `PodGroup` are added and passing
+- All e2e tests for `PodGroup` are added and graduate to conformance tests

 #### GA